aishwaryapothula/aishwaryapothula.github.io/index.md

 - Conducting Exploratory Data Analysis, Data Cleaning, and creating model prototypes
 - Support development of commercially deployable enterprise scale machine learning systems that provide  intuitive solutions to clients.

-### Kakinada Institute of Engineering & Technology, Kakinada, India
+### Kakinada Institute of Engineering & Technology, India
-**Assistant Professor; June 2015 – January 2017**                                                                                                                                                                                                           - Assigned to department of computer science to teach OS, AINN, MFCS for 3rd year undergraduate students.
+**Assistant Professor; June 2015 – January 2017**

+- Assigned to department of computer science to teach OS, AINN, MFCS for 3rd year undergraduate students.
 - Mentor and guide students on project selection, internship opportunities, and career development.
 - Organize and facilitate conferences and workshops for students on-campus